-Minimum length of interval between pauses: specifies how long a stretch of non-silence must be at least to be followed by a pause.
+Minimum length of interval between pauses: Specifies how long a stretch of non-silence must be at least to be followed by a pause.

-Shrink Amount: All detected stretches of silences will be shortened by the set value (seconds) to minimize the possibility of early sound truncation.
+Shrink Amount: All detected stretches of silences will be shortened by the set value (seconds) to minimise the possibility of early sound truncation.
 This is especially useful if the sound of the onset or coda drops below the threshold parameter.